-- Act as subject matter experts for domain-specific data - Ensure the stability of the technology solution by: - o Communicating with sufficient time, changes in data structure or format. - Communicating internal business technology changes which could affect the delivery of data to the TRIP system. - Review the TRIP products and products created by data requestors. - Provide quality assured data. - Provide a data dictionary. - Attend Data Contributor's Group meetings on a regular basis.
+- Act as subject matter experts for domain-specific data - Ensure the stability of the technology solution by: - Communicating to the TRIP with sufficient time, changes in data structure or format. - Communicating internal business technology changes which could affect the delivery of data to the TRIP system. - Review the TRIP products and products created by data requestors. - Provide quality assured data. - Provide a data dictionary. - Attend Data Contributor's Group meetings on a regular basis.